SvenHinrichs/GitLabCI/bin/README.md

 ## Configure Variables

 ### Protected Branches:
 Wildcards "issue *": Will push all branches to Github with the namespace issue* .
-This is necessaryto push the corrected code to the Github repository.
+This is necessary to push the corrected code to the Github repository.

 ### TARGET-Branches: